The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 Summary

 In this step, you were able to perform speech transcription on a video using the Video Intelligence API.
-You can read more about getting audio track transcription.
+You can read more about transcribing audio.

 You can use the Video Intelligence API to detect and track text in a video.